Kempsville Office – Main Office

 Laura has experience with the pediatric population providing treatment in the areas of articulation, language, fluency and Autism.
 She also provides therapy to the geriatric population in the areas of cognition, swallowing, stroke, dementia and traumatic brain injuries.
 Laura enjoys working with both the pediatric and geriatric population.

 Meagan Grubbs is an Occupational Therapist who graduated with a Masters of Occupational Therapy from the University of South Alabama in 2015.
 She also received a Bachelor of Science in 2013 from Auburn University.
 Meagan has experience working with both pediatrics and adults in the outpatient setting.
 She loves working with children and enjoys the fast-paced nature of pediatric therapy.
 She is passionate about empowering her patients to be as independent as possible in activities that are meaningful to them.

-Brittany MowfyMS.Ed., CF-SLP
+Brittany MowfyMS.Ed., CCC-SLP

 Brittany is a Speech-Language Pathologist.
 She received her M.S. in Communication Sciences and Disorders in 2016 from Old Dominion University.
 Brittany has experience with adult and pediatric patients.
 She has worked with adult patients who are experiencing communication difficulties resulting from a stroke, head injury, or neurological disease.
 In addition to these areas, Brittany also has experience treating adult and pediatric voice and swallowing difficulties.
 She is experienced in treating preschool and school age children speech articulation, stuttering, and language delays and has a strong skills set treating individuals with autism who require language intervention.